danielbaker06072001/CI-CD-Pipeline-with-Kubernetes-Monitoring/README.md

    *[Refer to the `README.md` inside for setup instructions]*

 6. **Ansible**
    Ansible playbooks for automating configuration tasks.
-   *[Refer to the `README.md` inside for setup instructions]*
+However, not much here, it was just some few basic configures *[Refer to the `README.md` inside for setup instructions]*

 ---